Tcu Horned Frog Football

 Bowl Opponents have been: Ole Miss, Boise State, Georgia, Wisconsin, Oregon, Northern Illinois, Michigan State, Stanford and California.

 On the future schedule: California, Colorado, Stanford, North Carolina, and Duke.

 Frogs in the NFL

-TCU was recently named the nation's leader in developing NFL talent and the proof is in these 17 former players who are now on NFL active rosters.
+TCU currently has 16 players on NFL rosters.
 Learn more about the history of TCU Football including their two National Championships in 1935 and 1938 in the book, Rif Ram Bah Zoo, Football Comes to TCU.

-Marcus Cannon, OT (New England Patriots) - Super Bowl Champion
+Marcus Cannon, OT (New England Patriots) - 3 time Super Bowl Champion

 Andy Dalton, QB (Cincinnati Bengals)